googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

 Add the Genomics public data project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We could immediately start composing queries against any BigQuery data you
+You could immediately start composing queries against any BigQuery data you
 have access to, including public datasets.
 But first let's add a nice
 usability shortcut for accessing the Genomics public data.